ChebanovDD/VertexFlow/README.md

 ### Listen Mesh Data

-`IMeshFlowListener` is used to listen for changes in a database.
+`IMeshFlowListener` invokes `MeshCreated` or `MeshUpdated` in response to mesh data changes in a database.

 ```csharp
 using VertexFlow.SDK.Listeners;